PhEEP/pheep-me-blog/docs/Terminal/README.md

 omf -h
 ```

 `simple-ass-prompt` is a great theme to start out with.
 It gives you good information on where you are in your directory and just enough `git` insight to keep you from committing work to the wrong branch.
-There are, of course, others and you are most welcome to try them, `omf theme` will list them out and `omf install <theme>` to install.
-The one I'm currently using is `slavic-cat`, a variation on `toaster` with a more proletarian vibe ⚒.
+There are, of course, others and you are most welcome to try them. `omf theme` will list them out and `omf install <theme>` will install the chosen `<theme>`.

+I'm currently enjoying `slavic-cat`, a variation on `toaster` with a more proletarian vibe 😹⚒.

-I have, in the course of installing many themes, encountered an error informing me that a config is overwriting some theme.
+**N.B.** In the course of testing themes, you may encounter an error informing you that a config is overwriting some theme.
 Run `omf doctor` and follow the on-screen instructions.
 Most often the output includes the following:

 ```bash
 Warning: fish_prompt.fish is overridden.